ejalmeida/load-testing-articles/sqs_load_tests.md

 Monitoring
 ----------
 SQS publishes metrics to CloudWatch every five minutes, which makes real-time monitoring not as accurate as desired.
-It was important that increases in injection rates were modelled as a five minute interval step function in order to determine the maximum throughput of the consuming component.
+It is important that increases in injection rates are modelled as a five minute interval step function in order to determine the maximum throughput of the consuming component.
 This can determined by polling the number of messages in the queue which are not cleared by the consumer.